PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

  - a query `products` that return all products
  - a query `product` takes an `id` as parameter and returns the product.

-> :bulb: You can add comments that will be displayed in the playground with `"`.
+> 💡 You can add comments that will be displayed in the playground with `"`.

 You can now write `resolvers` in `src/resolver/Categories` and `src/resolver/Products`.